villena-francis/decont/README.md

 RNA species that are very abundant and that we have no interest in analysing.

-To decontaminate a sample, you simply align all your reads to the contaminants list, as if it were a genome, and *keep the reads that do not align*.
-These reads that do not align are the decontaminated reads, and you would use them for your downstream analysis.
+To decontaminate a sample, you simply align all your reads to the contaminants list, as if it were a genome, and *keep the reads that do* **not** *align*.
+These reads that do not align are the decontaminated reads, and you will use them for your downstream analysis.

 The same procedure could be used to remove any type of contaminants, just by changing the contents of the contaminants database fasta.

 The sample names you will be working with are "C57BL_6NJ" and "SPRET_EiJ".
 You have multiple files for each because one sequencing run was not enough, so you had to re-sequence your samples, resulting in technical replicates.
+This means that you will be merging all files for the same sample to increase your sequencing depth.

-> IMPORTANT: your pipeline should be able to analyse an arbitrary number of samples.
+> IMPORTANT: your pipeline should be able to analyse an arbitrary number of samples located in the `data` directory

 ## Setting up your environment